eOCDS-Extensions/eOCDS-reviewProcedures/README.md

 #### Damages

 Damages are compensation paid to economic operators harmed by an infringement of the public procurement rules.
 The procedure and venue for bringing claims for damages depends on local legislation, which sets the filing rules, deadlines, requirements of proof, and extent of compensation (for example, the conditions under which tendering costs can be recovered).
 This remedy aims to compensate harmed economic operators.

+#### Alternative penalties

+Alternative penalties are, for example, reducing the duration of the contract or fines for the contracting authority.
+(The difference between damages and fines is that the damage goes to the company, while the fine goes to the public budget.)

 ### Timeframe